Techtonica/curriculum/open-source/open-source.md

 This lesson introduces participants to the world of open source.
 Contributing to Open Source projects offers many benefits:

-- Learn new things
 - Contribute to a project you are interested in
 - Work with and meet new people
+- Improve software you use, and help others benefit as well
+- Learn new things
+- Get ideas for how others approach problems
-- Offers a new perspective on working on code outside of your usual place (like through work)
+- A new perspective on working with code outside of your usual codebase (like your job or personal project)

 **Which companies uses open source?**